sota70/socket_framework/README.md

 # How this framework works

-The framework consists of three elements.
+The framework consists of three elements.<br>
-(1)Event, (2)Callback, and (3)Orchestrator.
+(1)Event, (2)Callback, and (3)Orchestrator.<br>
-Event is a class that is called in the framework's logic and has information about event.
+Event is a class that is called in the framework's logic and has information about event.<br>
-Callback is a function that handles specific event.
+Callback is a function that handles specific event.<br>
-More than one callbacks can be added to one event.
+More than one callbacks can be added to one event.<br>
-Orchestrator is a class that manages all events, callbacks and common states in the server.
+Orchestrator is a class that manages all events, callbacks and common states in the server.<br>
-This framework has several pre-built events.
+This framework has several pre-built events.<br>
-For instance, ServerRecvMsgEvent.
+For instance, ServerRecvMsgEvent.<br>
 For example, the process that is receiving message from a client calls ServerRecvMsgEvent in the following code.
 ```go
 buf = make([]byte, max_buf_size)